izadoramatias/iomanager-php/README.md

 # IOManagement-php

-<h3>First it all, you should have installed composer and phpunit in your computer:</h3>
+<h3>First it all, you should have installed composer in your computer:</h3>

-  - Install composer:
+  - Install composer: <br>
     How to install composer?  [click here](https://linuxhint.com/install-and-use-php-composer-ubuntu-22-04/)

-  - Install phpunit on Linux:
-    ```php
-    composer require --dev phpunit/phpunit
-    ```

 <hr>